elazarl/goproxy/README.md

             return r,nil
     })

-DstHostIs returns a ReqCondition, that is a function receiving a Request and returning a boolean we will only process requests that matches the condition.
-DstHostIs("www.reddit.com") will return a ReqCondition accepting only requests directed to "www.reddit.com".
+`DstHostIs` returns a `ReqCondition`, that is a function receiving a `Request` and returning a boolean we will only process requests that matches the condition. `DstHostIs("www.reddit.com")` will return a `ReqCondition` accepting only requests directed to "www.reddit.com".

-DoFunc will recieve a function that will preprocess the request.
+`DoFunc` will recieve a function that will preprocess the request.
 We can change the request, or return a response.
 If the time is between 8:00am and 17:00pm, we will neglect the request, and return a precanned text response saying "do not waste your time".